sean-abbott/terraform-fargate-jenkins/README.md

 * More instructions
 * Provide the necessary setup to let jenkins run ECS agents; at the minimum this will be adding the IAM permissions.
 It's on the caller to use an image with the plugin installed.
 See [requirements](#requirements)
 * figure out and provide instructions for running container image builds in this setup.
 Perhaps https://github.com/Dwolla/jenkins-agent-docker-kaniko?
+  * ok it looks like kaniko MIGHT work, but I need to get the docker config.json populated into the container ahead of time and possibly? set it up a little differently for running in fargate as opposed to k8s. it looks like maybe the examples are for running a single build task with the source already pulled, rather than pulling the source?
+I dunno.
+Need to ask some questions.

 ### Notes